inca-viewer/inca/README.md

 this Autohotkey script creates web pages of your local media<br><br>
 Like putting file explorer into a browser tab<br>
 Creating a commercial looking website from your own media files<br><br>
-no keyboard needed, just long clicks, middle button & mouse gestures<br>
+no keyboard needed.
+Uses long clicks, middle button & mouse gestures<br>
 No install needed.
 Just run inca.exe<br>
 Browser starts in pictures folder<br>
 To 'uninstall', just close from taskbar tray and delete the inca folder<br><br>